PHYTOCHEMISTRY AND MEDICINAL PROPERTIES OF LAGERSTROEMIA SPECIOSA (LYTHRACEAE) EXTRACTS: A REVIEWHTML Full Text

 Department of Pharmacy 2, BRAC University, Mohakhali, Dhaka, Bangladesh.

-ABSTRACT: Lagerstroemia speciosa commonly known as Jarul is one of those precious medicinal herbs of Lythraceaeas that are still included in un-utilized herbs inspite of the variety of useful pharmacological properties it possesses.
+ABSTRACT: Lagerstroemia speciosa, commonly known as jarul, is one of those precious medicinal herbs of Lythraceae that are still included in un-utilized herbs in spite of the variety of useful pharmacological properties it possesses.
 Extracts of Lagerstroemia speciosa have anti-diabetic, hypoglycemic, antioxidant, anti-inflammatory, anti-obesity, xanthine-oxidase inhibitors, antibacterial, antiviral, cytotoxic, anti-fibrotic, antinociceptive, antidiarrhoeal and other activities.
 Here, we have reviewed all the reported phytochemistry and pharmacological properties of the plant and its phytoconstituents.

 Keywords: Lagerstroemia speciosa, Phytochemistry, Pharmacological activities, Other activities

 INTRODUCTION: Medicinal plants have been used in virtually all cultures as a source of medicine, and they are also considered as rich resources of ingredients which can be used in drug development and synthesis 1.
 These plants are frequently used in traditional medicine to treat different diseases in different areas of the world 2.
 It is observed by UNESCO in 1996 that the use of traditional medicine and medicinal plants in most developing countries, as a basis for the maintenance of a good health 3.
 Lagerstroemia speciosa (Jarul) is a kind of medicinal plant.